CaptainFlint86/DiscworldMud/README.md

-Plugins for mushclient cobbled together by Proeliator
+Plugins for mushclient cobbled together by Proeliator.

+AI has not been used in the creation of these plugins, as it appears to be against MUD policy.

 # Horse Tracker
 **V3.0**